 Unfortunately, in the context of industrial relations, Fine Gael is a little like Theresa May when it comes Brexit - it does not have the first clue what it is doing.
 It is time to stop prevaricating and enter negotiations with the INMO.

 Above all, it is time to pay the support staff what they are owed under the PSSA.
 The Minister is in breach of the agreement.
 As a union man, I would expect the Leader to condemn that and call for the moneys to be paid.

 I condemn populism.

-I am very impressed by the presentations that have been made here in respect of the children's hospital by people who do not know what they are talking about.
-This project began in 2007 but the wrong site was identified because politics was played with it.
-The Mater Hospital site was chosen but An Bord Pleanála refused to grant planning permission.
+I am very impressed by the presentations that have been made here on the national children's hospital by people who do not know what they are talking about.
+The project began in 2007, but the wrong site was identified because politics was played with it.
+The Mater Hospital site was chosen, but An Bord Pleanála refused to grant planning permission.

 The decision should have been appealed.

-The former leader of Fianna Fáil, Bertie Ahern, appeared on a radio programme on Sunday last and Conor Lenihan, a former Deputy, was also in the public domain claiming that this Government changed the location of the hospital.
+The former leader of Fianna Fáil, Bertie Ahern, appeared on a radio programme on Sunday last and Conor Lenihan, a former Deputy, was also in the public domain claiming that the Government had changed the location of the hospital.
 That is not correct.
-An Bord Pleanála set out the reasons that the hospital could not be built on the Mater site.
+An Bord Pleanála set out the reasons that the hospital could not be built on the Mater Hospital site.
 Let us get that clear.